 When they first launched, Shopify store Tattly decided to go with a .ly domain making it www.tatt.ly.
 Since then, they’ve been able to purchase tattly.com, which is where their site currently lives.

 While some search engine experts believe Google isn't as friendly to lesser-known domains, you should still be able to rank just as high as a .com if you have a high-quality site with a good user experience.
 Plus, going with a snazzy domain is far more unique.
+Give our domain name generator a spin if you're looking for inspiration.

-Modifiers to consider:
+Name modifiers to consider:

 - [YourBrand][Main Product] (e.g. helmboots.com)